danimaribeiro/odoo-twilio/README.md

 **"If I have seen further, it is by standing on the shoulders of giants"**

 <p align="right"><a href="#top">:arrow_up:</a></p>

 ## Licence

-Este projeto é open source sob licença AGPL v3 http://www.gnu.org/licenses/agpl-3.0.html
+This project is open source under AGPL v3 http://www.gnu.org/licenses/agpl-3.0.html

 <p align="right"><a href="#top">:arrow_up:</a></p>